-Each local institute normally uses their annual dinner and other social events to raise funds for a chosen charity; this may be a charity or charities local or personal to the current President.
+Each local institute normally uses its annual dinner, and other social events, to raise funds for a chosen charity; this may be a charity or charities local or personal to the current President.

 Charitable support can include activity such as collections, raffles or auctions and may involve more specific charity-focused events.

 As well as choosing a local charity, local institutes also support The Insurance Charities

 The Insurance Charities is the charity for the UK and Irish insurance profession, providing support for current and former insurance employees and their dependants since 1902.
 The Insurance Charities relies heavily on local institutes to publicise their work and provide financial support.